heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 More crisp discription of modularity needed

-elaborations are possible in sequence, and can be commuted scoped effect handlers can be sequenced to but not commutative.
+Elaborations are possible in sequence, and can be commuted.

+Scoped effect handlers can be sequenced to but not commutative.
 Reordering gives different semantics.

->
 > In Section 4.2, the paper uses sub and jump to simulate the
 > transactional semantics derived by swapping the order of handlers with
 > scoped effects and handlers.
 I wonder if it is always possible to do